xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

 Please note that the JWT will expire after 1 month and needs to be updated.

-ArangoDB uses a standard JWT authentication.
+AvocadoDB uses a standard JWT authentication.
 The secret may either be set using `--server.jwt-secret` or will be randomly generated upon server startup.

 For more information on JWT please consult RFC7519 and https://jwt.io